 African Palms was founded in 1965 by Father Alan Talbot .
 Having served as a missionary in Tanzania, Father Talbot observed the poverty of the people and sought ways to help them increase their income.
 He encouraged the villagers to weave palm crosses which would be sold to churches for use on Palm Sunday.
 In 1976 the women of St. John's Episcopal Church accepted the mission of distributing the palm crosses to churches throughout the United States; African Palms USA was born and is now a major outreach ministry of the church.

-African Palms awards grants up to $5,000 to organizations for use in projects that benefit the entire community such as clean water, education and medical aid.
+African Palms awards grants up to organizations for use in projects that benefit the entire community such as clean water, education and medical aid.
 We fund projects in close partnership with verifiable organizations.
 Projects are based on need and are funded from the net sales of palm crosses and totes, along with 100% of donations received.

 Projects receiving grant funding in recent years include disaster and refugee relief, medical and public health programs, agriculture ventures, clean drinking water systems, and education.